IBM-Bluemix-Docs/va/va_index.md

-**Application Configurations**
+### Application configurations
+{: #app_configurations}

 Lists application settings for the image that are nonsecure.
-The information in the **CORRECTIVE ACTION** column describes how to improve security
+The information in the **CORRECTIVE ACTION** column describes how to improve security.

-**Security Report**

-In the Registry dashboard, the **SECURITY REPORT** column displays the status of your repositories.
+{:shortdesc}

-Vulnerability Advisor checks for known vulnerabilities in configuration settings for the following types of application:
+Vulnerability Advisor checks for known vulnerabilities in configuration settings for the following types of applications:
 -   MySQL
 -   NGINX
 -   Apache

-The report identifies good cloud security practices for your images.
-You can access a full list of the security and configuration issues that are checked by Vulnerability Advisor.

-The Vulnerability Advisor dashboard provides an overview and assessment of the security for an image.

-To find out more about the Vulnerability Advisor dashboard, see [Reviewing a vulnerability report ](#va_reviewing).